Spence-Kummer's trilogarithm functional equation and its underlying geometry: Introduction and main results

-The contents of this paper are organized as follows.
-After our setup in Section 1 on the notations of the present paper, in Section 2 we use the Galois theory of $M_{0,5}$ to compute the fundamental groups of ${V}_{\rm B_3}$ and $V_{\rm non\text{-}Fano}$.
-This plays an important role in the analysis of the lower degree terms of associators.
-In Section 3, the basic properties of complex and $\ell$-adic Galois polylogarithms are reviewed.
+This paper is organized as follows.
+The notations used in this paper are described in Section 1.
+In Section 2, we apply the Galois theory for $M_{0,5}$ to compute the fundamental groups of ${V}_{\rm B_3}$ and $V_{\rm non\text{-}Fano}$.
+This plays an important role in the analysis of lower-degree terms of polylogarithm generating series.
+In Section 3, we review the basic properties of the complex and $\ell$-adic Galois polylogarithms.
 Finally, in Section 4, we prove our main theorems.
-We derive Spence-Kummer's trilogarithm functional equation (d-$\bC$) together with the dilogarithm functional equations of Schaeffer's, Kummer's, and Hill's types (a,b,c-$\bC$).
-The proof of their $\ell$-adic Galois analogs (a,b,c,d-$\ell$) will be given in parallel ways to the complex case.
-We also confirm $\Z_\ell$-integrality tests to the $\ell$-adic Galois functional equations in terms of $\ell$-adic Galois polylogarithmic characters introduced by Nakamura-Wojtkowiak.
+Using the geometry of $V_{\rm non\text{-}Fano}$ and the algebraic relations among the polylogarithm generating series, we derive the Spence--Kummer trilogarithm functional equation (d-$\bC$) together with the dilogarithm functional equations of Schaeffer's, Kummer's, and Hill's types (a,b,c-$\bC$) in a geometric and algebraic manner based on \cite{NW12}.
+The proofs of their $\ell$-adic Galois analogues (a,b,c,d-$\ell$) are given in parallel with the proofs for the complex case.
+We also perform $\Z_\ell$-integrality tests for the functional equations (a,b,c,d-$\ell$) in terms of the generalized $\ell$-adic Soul\'e character.